Son of the Tree: Plot summary

 Joe Smith arrives on the planet Kyril, so distant that Earth is but a myth.
 He is doggedly searching for Harry Creath, his romantic rival for a woman back on Earth.
 Kyril is a theocracy, in which two million Druids rule over five billion peasant Laity, all of whom worship the "Tree of Life", a huge tree with a trunk five miles in diameter and twelve miles high, and yearn to join with it.
 The Druids are xenophobic, and consider Joe to be a spy.
 For unknown reasons, he is befriended by Hableyat, a self-admitted spy of the rival world Mangtse, who finds him a job as chauffeur for the Thearch of the District.

 Later, he is summoned by Priestess Elfane, a daughter of the Thearch, and the high-ranking Druid Manaolo.
 They want him to help dispose of the corpse of the Mangtse ambassador before it is discovered.
 A chance remark reveals that afterwards they intend to kill him, so he refuses to drive them, instead extracting a bribe for his silence.
 Joe spots Hableyat watching nearby.
-Joe becomes a prime suspect in the murder, which was actually committed by Hableyat; Hableyat is a member of the Bluewater faction, the ambassador to one of the arch-rival Red-streams.
+Joe becomes a prime suspect in the murder, which was actually committed by Hableyat; Hableyat is a member of the Bluewater faction, the ambassador of one of the arch-rival Red-streams.

 Hableyat helps him escape on the spaceship Belsaurion, bound for Ballenkarch, last known location of Harry Creath.
 His fellow passengers include Hableyat, Manaolo and Elfane.
 Joe tries to extract himself from the political schemes of Kyril and Mangtse.
 During the voyage, he survives a couple of murder attempts, fights with Manaolo, and finds himself attracted to Elfane.
-When they arrive on Ballenkarch, Joe finds to his surprise that Harry Creath has made himself ruling prince, with the woman he left behind on Earth as his princess.
+When they arrive, Joe finds to his surprise that Harry Creath has made himself the ruling prince of Ballenkarch, with the woman he left behind on Earth as his princess.
 However, his biggest shock is yet to come, when he discovers the horrific true nature of the so-called Tree of Life.

 Elfane and Manaolo have brought an offspring of the Tree of Life to secretly plant on Ballenkarch.
 The plant captures and consumes several people (back on Kyril, deluded Laity eagerly give themselves to its parent by the thousands each day).
 Bursts from energy weapons only help it grow more quickly.
 However, herbicide weakens it to the point it can be killed.
 Hableyat's faction has fallen from power, but Harry Creath gives him a large quantity of herbicide, giving him the opportunity to score a coup by killing the Tree of Life.